ajodeh-juma/bixcop-2021-python/README.md

 |               | pos 4 avg     |     26.33             |                   |      38.00         |

-The tiny example used can be obtained for validation purposes: http://www.bioinformatics.nl/courses/BIF-30806/docs/tiny.fq.
+The tiny example used can be obtained for validation purposes [here](https://github.com/ajodeh-juma/bixcop-2021-python/raw/main/data/test/tiny.fq).

 **Environment**.
 - use the ```conda environment``` you created ```python-bixcop21-env```.
 - Try it by typing ```fastq_quality_trimmer –h```.